-8.34 Since April 2007, some additional information has been collected by Estyn on healthy eating in schools.
-As part of their inspections, inspectors consider whether the school has appropriate arrangements that encourage and enable learners to be healthy.
-This ensures that inspection arrangements take a broad view of healthy living that encompasses physical activity and fitness as well as eating and drinking.
-However section 5 in the Measure goes further and Estyn will be required to inspect "actions taken at maintained schools to promote healthy eating and drinking" as part of their inspection regime.
-It is anticipated that any additional costs incurred by this approach will be minimal and will be met from existing budgets.
+- 8.38 Since April 2007, some additional information has been collected by Estyn on healthy eating in schools.
+As part of their inspections, inspectors consider whether the school has appropriate arrangements that encourage and enable learners to be healthy.17 This ensures that inspection arrangements take a broad view of healthy living that encompasses physical activity and fitness as well as eating and drinking.
+However section 5 in the proposed Measure goes further and Estyn will be required to inspect specifically healthy eating in schools. - 8.39 In order to carry out the requirements of the section, Estyn would need to employ a suitably qualified person to carry out a programme of activities on inspection that would include the following: - interview a representative sample of pupils; - · interview catering staff; - observe breakfast, break time and lunch time activities; - reviewing menus for breakfast, snacks and school lunches against the relevant standards;